4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

      * Click on each panel component, one at a time, and edit the Pad (not the footprint, we want to edit the pad itself).
      * It seems you have to have the component UnLocked.
 That way, when you click on it, it will ask you to edit the footprint or the pad.
 Select 'pad'.
 If the component is locked, it won't ask you this.
      * Change the Net of the pad to GND
-     * Do this for all the jack and pot holes (or anything that must be grounded).
+     * See the screenshot below for how each pad should be set.
+Repeat this for all the holes.
+Note: PCBCart has warned us that if there is not a mask opening on both sides of the board, then some of the soldermask oil will flow into the hole and make the hole smaller.
+If the hole size is critical (e.g. with light pipes) then the F.Mask and B.Mask boxes must be checked in the above dialog box.
+They recommend the mask element be 4mil larger than the hole all the way around (8mil larger diameter).

 ![Pad options box](img/faceplate_pad_options.png)

  10. Create the back layer copper zone:
+     * Draw a square Zone covering the whole board on the B.Cu layer, making sure to keep it at least 10mil from the board edge.
-     * Create a Zone on the B.Cu layer, with GND net assigned, Clearance set to 0, and Default pad connection set to "Solid".
+     * In the Zone properties dialog: GND net assigned, Clearance set to 0, and Default pad connection set to "Solid".
 This creates a solid copper pour on the back side of the faceplate.
      * Verify the Zone connects to all the pads.
 If you skipped one when assigning them to GND, it won't connect to the copper pour, which could result in grounding/noise issues.
      * ![Zone options dialog](img/back_copper_zone_options.png)